-We know that student-leaders learn skills that will make them more employable upon graduation.
-We also know that sometimes they don’t know how to best articulate those skills to potential employers.
-CEO (Co-Curricular Experience Outcomes) Prep is a program for student org officers aimed at enhancing employable skills and, just as importantly, helping them articulate the skills to potential employers.
+As student-leaders gain skills that make them more employable upon graduation; they sometimes struggle with knowing how to best articulate those skills to potential employers.
+CEO (Co-Curricular Experience Outcomes) Prep is a program derived from Project CEO for student org officers with a goal of enhancing employable skills and, just as importantly, helping them articulate these skills to potential employers.

 What are the benefits?

 Besides the invaluable experiences already discussed, each student will leave the program with a stronger résumé (via a personalized coaching session with the Career Center) and will receive a framed certificate of completion and highlight on social media.
 In addition, CEO Prep participants graduating in Spring or Fall 2023 will be entered into a drawing to win a $50 stipend to be used towards UNT graduation regalia.

 CEO Prep Reviews